Wayoung7/firework-rs/README.md

 This crate supports all UNIX terminals and Windows terminals down to Windows 7. however, not all of the terminals have been tested and has good viusal quality.

-It is recommanded to use terminal that has GPU rendering acceleration, like [Kitty](https://github.com/kovidgoyal/kitty) (which I use) and [Alacritty](https://github.com/alacritty/alacritty).
+It is recommanded to use terminal that has GPU rendering acceleration, like [Kitty](https://github.com/kovidgoyal/kitty) and [Alacritty](https://github.com/alacritty/alacritty).
 Make sure your terminal does not have extra color theme or adjustment.
 If you enable gradient in the program, make sure the terminal window is **non-transparent** and has **black background**.

 ## Help